picodata/genin/README.md

 ### Genin upgrade

-Almost from the first versions of `Genin` it supports the `upgrade` command which allows generating inventories based on two different cluster configurations.
-She has several significant differences from the `build` command.
-For example, if we take the initial configuration with 4 servers in 2 data centers, double the number of servers, and add several new replicas, `genin build` will generate a standard distribution.
+`Genin` supports the `upgrade` command from the early days.
+The command allows generating inventories based on two different cluster configurations.
+It has several significant differences from the `build` command.
+For example, if we take the initial configuration with 4 servers in 2 data centers, double the number of servers, and add several new replicas, `genin build` will generate a standard distribution:
 ```shell
 genin build --source cluster-old.genin.yml